FrannDzs/nVidia-modded-Inf/Readme.md

 **Reasons for modding**
-* You like to test a newer driver which is not available for your card.
+* New driver features tests.
-* New feature tests.
+* You like to test newer driver(s) which are no longer supported.
 * It could be used to force installation of newer drivers on OEM locked GPUs.
 * You need an older driver that is not officially supported for your GPU because you have a specific application that is broken in newer ones and you cannot wait for a fix.

 **Keep in mind**:

 > Fermi GPUs (400 and 500 series) as from 396 driver are official no longer supported!
+Same goes for [700M and 800M GPU's](https://nvidia.custhelp.com/app/answers/detail/a_id/4779).